 - 1. Initial on-the-ground training by consultants with expertise and bird identification, observation, and the monitoring protocols - 2.
 Rotation of visits by a qualified third party3, which may include: - a.
 Accompanying bird monitoring staff - b.
 Providing in-the-field training of bird identification and use of protocols - c.
 Conducting independent counts to validate data collected by monitoring staff - 3.
-Site visits by Alberta Environment and/or ASRD staff. - a.
-Ensure that the protocols defined here are being applied and that they are consistent in all programs for all oil sands operations. - 4.
-Institution of ongoing and active evaluation by government of the deterrence and monitoring programs implemented by the industry.
+Site visits by Alberta Environment and Water and/or ASRD staff.